Dancer Nutrition: Tips to Train and Perform at Your Best

 It is important dancers are equipped with knowledge on the best nutrition plan to support their training and performance needs.

-Let’s take a look at key nutrients dancers should include in their sports nutrition meal plan.
+Let’s take a look at key nutrients dancers should include in their meal plan.
 Then we will look at specific nutrition strategies to fuel dancers before, during, and after dance classes and performances.

 Plan Ahead to Meet Your Dance Nutrition Needs